hypernormalisation/zeal/ret_prios.md

 # Isolating cooldown clash with extreme fight times

-Some of the above can be isolated by just running extremely long fights with high degrees of variance.
+Some of the above effects that we do care about can be isolated from the undesirable ones by running extremely long fights with high degrees of time variance.
 That way you really cut down on the effects of N cast edge effects (especially in execution phases with HoW), and patterns of suboptimal final casts arising over time ranges for a given prio.

 This will let us isolate the effects of cooldown clash more efficiently.